AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 -  **max_revision_num**, an int value specifying the upper limit on the number of revised labels for each sample.
--  **require_more_revision**, an int value specifiying additional number of revisions permitted beyond the minimum required. (e.g. If we set it to 0, even if ``max_revision_num`` is set to a high value, the method will only output candidates with the minimum possible revisions.)
+-  **require_more_revision**, an int value specifiying additional number of revisions permitted beyond the minimum required. (e.g., If we set it to 0, even if ``max_revision_num`` is set to a high value, the method will only output candidates with the minimum possible revisions.)